HaoranXie-design/FedSAT/README.md

 <img width="800" alt="image" src="figs/Streaming federated learning framework.png">
 </div>

 During the model training in the TT\&C center with communication constraints, the proposed algorithm learns the internal knowledge very effectively and does not excessively forget the external fault knowledge, thanks to the benefits of dual-domain distillation learning.
-When the model training in TT\&C centers without communication constraints, after forgetting compensation, the model can keep the internal knowledge well while constantly learning the external knowledge.
-Taking centralized training as the upper bound of the algorithm, the proposed algorithm achieves a performance that is close to the optimal performance.
-It is important to note that the training time is not the federated learning rounds.
+When the model training in TT\&C centers without communication constraints, after forgetting compensation, the model can keep the internal knowledge well while constantly learning the external knowledge. **Taking centralized training as the upper bound of the algorithm, the proposed algorithm achieves a performance that is close to the optimal performance**.
+Note that the training time is not the federated learning rounds.
+In fact, the TT&C center with communication constraints only performed **single round** of federated learning.

-The high-definition video of our project presentation is [here](https://youtu.be/JB79gaG0rt4).

 ## ✨ Scalability